Old Spey Bridge, Fochabers: History

-Records show that a ferry, known as the boat of bog, crossed the Spey at or around this location since at least the mid-Thirteenth Century.
-The first bridge at the location, carrying the road from Aberdeen to Inverness, was designed and built by George Burn, working with his brother James, between 1801–1806; Thomas Telford had also submitted a design for the structure, but this was rejected.
+Records show that a ferry, known as the boat of bog, crossed the Spey at or around this location since at least the mid-thirteenth century.
+The first bridge at the location, carrying the road from Aberdeen to Inverness, was designed and built by George Burn, working with his brother James, between 1801 and 1806; Thomas Telford had also submitted a design for the structure, but this was rejected.

 The bridge lost its two western arches in a major flooding event, known as the Muckle Spate, in 1829, which saw most of the bridges in Moray washed away.
-The 5th Duke of Gordon commissioned Archibald Simpson to repair the structure between 1831–1832; this was done with single span supported by a timber arch.
+The 5th Duke of Gordon commissioned Archibald Simpson to repair the structure between 1831 and 1832; this was done with single span supported by a timber arch.
 In 1853 the timber arch was reconstructed in cast iron by James Hoby & Co.

 A road deck was built by James Abernethy & Co in 1912.
 The carriage was widened in the 1960s, when it carried the A96 between Aberdeen and Inverness, but was bypassed around 1970 by a new steel and concrete bridge a short distance downstream, and retained as a footbridge.

 The bridge was designated a Category B listed building in 1971; it was upgraded to Category A in 1988.